Skip to content

 Prices are approximate per person as of April 2026.
 Cultural event prices vary widely, and standing room tickets at the Vienna State Opera start from just EUR 10.

-How Can Expats Save on Attractions?
+How Can Residents Save on Attractions?

 Living in Austria means you can take advantage of resident passes and discounts that tourists miss.
 Here are the best ways to save: